watson-developer-cloud/swift-sdk/docs/objective-c.md

-# Watson Developer Cloud iOS SDK: Objective-C Compatability
+# Watson Developer Cloud Swift SDK: Objective-C Compatability

-The Watson Developer Cloud iOS SDK is written in Swift and we strive to write "Swifty" code that follows the community's conventions and best practices.
-Unfortunately, that means our framework does not automatically bridge to Objective-C. We recommend writing a custom bridge in Swift to consume the iOS SDK in an Objective-C application.
-The following tutorial describes how to build a Swift bridge to consume the Watson Developer Cloud iOS SDK in an Objective-C application.
+The Watson Developer Cloud Swift SDK strives to write "Swifty" code that follows the community's conventions and best practices.
+Unfortunately, that means our framework does not automatically bridge to Objective-C. We recommend writing a custom bridge in Swift to consume the Swift SDK in an Objective-C application.
+The following tutorial describes how to build a Swift bridge to consume the Watson Developer Cloud Swift SDK in an Objective-C application.

 ## Create Application and Load Dependencies